nextflow-io/training/docs/basic_training/tower.md

 ## Basic concepts

 Nextflow Tower is the centralized command post for data management and workflows.
 It brings monitoring, logging and observability to distributed workflows and simplifies the deployment of workflows on any cloud, cluster or laptop.
+In Tower terminology, a workflow is what we've been working on so far, and pipelines are pre-configured workflows that can be used by all users in a workspace.
+It is composed of a workflow repository, launch parameters, and a compute environment.
+We'll stick to these definitions in this section.

 Nextflow tower core features include:

--   The launching of pre-configured workflows with ease.
+-   The launching of pre-configured pipelines with ease.
 -   Programmatic integration to meet the needs of an organization.
--   Publishing workflows to shared workspaces.
+-   Publishing pipelines to shared workspaces.
 -   Management of the infrastructure required to run data analysis at scale.

 !!! tip